 Sadly, that definitely wasn’t in our price range.
 Greece is a pretty affordable country.
 The hostels we stayed in were super cheap and in great locations.
 The cave houses, on the other hand, do charge several hundred Euros per night.
 However, they are definitely not everything these islands have to offer.

 We stayed in some really cheap party hostels, which offer great opportunities to meet other people with quite interesting stories.
-If you really want to save some bucks, I’ve got a post about Greece on a Budget here (post following) (including the hostels we stayed in).
+If you’re interested in the hostels we stayed in, make sure to check my posts on each of the islands below!

 Quads on the Greek islands are like bikes in Amsterdam.
 You can basically find a quad rental on every corner.
 They are actually really crucial for getting around the islands.

 Please notice that wearing a helmet is mandatory!
 Even if the rental doesn’t give you a helmet you pay the fine when driving without one.
-Always make sure to always ask for it (it doesn’t cost any extra money).
-Also, the first store we rented a quad at actually gave us really bad quads, so make sure to read some reviews first.
+Always make sure to always ask for it (it usually doesn’t cost any extra money).
+The first store we rented a quad at actually gave us really bad quads and no helmets at all, so make sure to read some reviews first.

 Lastly, how can you even borrow a quad?
 Borrowing a quad shouldn’t be a problem if you have a valid drivers license.
 You usually don’t need to worry about how long you’ve had it already.
-They just care about whether you have one or not.
+The rentals just care about whether you have one or not.

 Ferries are the name of the game when doing island hopping.
-Before taking off to explore Greece, we actually didn’t really know whether we should get the tickets online or at the harbours.
+Before taking off to explore Greece, we didn’t know whether we should get the tickets online or at the harbours.

 The answer: I would get them there.
 So the prices are basically the same if you get them there and it is a lot easier and more flexible to buy them right before departure.
 A lot of ferries are departing from the islands daily, so don’t worry about them being sold out.